 Next i

-- In this portion of the VBA code, two nested loops are used to match the property associated with each cell in the TableRng range with the element properties in the ElementRng range.
+- In this portion of the VBA code, two nested loops match the property associated with each cell in the TableRng range with the element properties in the ElementRng range.
 If a match is found, the corresponding cell in the TableRng range is colored based on the color index (ColIndex) retrieved from the ElementRng range.
 This process keeps repeating for all cells in the TableRng range, resulting in colored cells based on their associated element properties.

 2.4.
 Make Interactive Periodic Table